2014 Infiniti Q50 Hybrid

-The new 200's chassis is based on an Alfa Romeo chassis, but the American design reminds me of an enlarged variant of the Dodge Dart, another attractive Chrysler Group model that is also based on Italian underpinnings.
+The new 200's chassis is based on one from Alfa Romeo, but the American design reminds me of an enlarged variant of the Dodge Dart, another attractive Chrysler Group model that is also based on Italian underpinnings.

-The new 200 is more curvaceous and more care has been taken to aerodynamically shape the sedan's profile.
+The new 200 is more curvaceous, and more care has been taken to aerodynamically shape the sedan's profile.
 The result is a more coupe-like silhouette that is, at the very least, 1,000 percent better looking than the doughy, outgoing model.
 The profile reminds me of the Volkswagen CC, and its curves evoke those of the Hyundai Elantra.
 Nonetheless, the elements work well together to create a cohesive and attractive design.
 As an indicator of the future of Chrysler vehicle design, the new 200 is pretty exciting.

-In the cabin, the 200 sees a bump in interior materials and build quality that should elevate the fully-loaded examples presented at the show above the current model's 'rental car' status.
-We'll have to wait to get one on the road to know for sure how quiet this cabin is, but the dashboard materials and touch points feel significantly improved.
-'Premium' is the word that springs to mind to describe the cabin, but not 'luxury.'
+In the cabin, the 200 sees a bump in interior materials and build quality that should elevate fully loaded examples above the previous model's "rental car" status.
+The dashboard materials and touch points feel significantly improved.
+"Premium" is the word that springs to mind to describe the cabin, but not "luxury."
 That may be fine at this mid-20s to low-30s price point.

 One of the most interesting changes for the 2015 model year is the change to a rotary E-Shifter for the transmission.
-This twistable knob -- similar to that of the Jaguar XF, but without the motorized drama -- was designed to free up a lot of space in the cabin.
+This twistable knob -- similar to that of the Jaguar XF, but without the motorized drama -- was designed to free up space in the cabin.
 For starters, there's no shift lever to reach around, but the nonmechanical shifter also allowed the interior designers to create a device storage space below the floating center console with pass-throughs for connecting to the power and USB ports within.

 In the center of the dashboard is Chrysler's 8-inch UConnect infotainment system, which will be available with the full compliment of app integration, Wi-Fi hotspot, and 3D navigation features.
-Ahead of the driver is a 7-inch LCD integrated between the analog gauges of the instrument cluster.
+Ahead of the driver on 200 "C" models is a 7-inch LCD integrated between the analog gauges of the instrument cluster.
 We've enjoyed similar tech in the Chrysler 300 and the new Jeep Cherokee, and it's just as good here.